hyperchomp/prgl/README.md

 ## What is pr3d?

-pr3d is a code driven framework for making 3D games in a retro style similar to games made in the 80s and 90s, built from the ground up to natively render clean, chunky pixelated 3D graphics to modern displays.

-pr3d is about making it simple to get a retro style 3D game project off the ground to get straight to coding gameplay and systems that matter.

 **pr3d is made for me, by me first and foremost.
-I have made the code open source so anyone can re-use it, analyze it, and benefit from it but above all things it is tailored for me to make games.
+I have made the code open source so anyone can re-use it, analyze it, and benefit from it but above all things it is made by me to make my own games.
 It is not a one size fits all framework and it does not aim to be.**

+pr3d is a code driven framework for making 3D games in a retro style similar to games made in the 80s and 90s, built from the ground up to natively render clean, chunky pixelated 3D graphics to modern displays.

 pr3d is licensed under the [zlib License](https://zlib.net/zlib_license.html)